V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 # Usability Details {#usability-details}

 Technical specs are important, but what makes each computer different?
 Usability can make everyday computing headache free if done right.
+Small, everyday actions such as having a keyboard dock or choosing how to orient the ports seem like a standard chassis should have, but are often neglected.
+The following topics are common features that many consumers want in a computer and we'll see how the different models fair.

 ## Open Modular Displays {#open-modular-displays}